Pension tax

 What tax rate applies?

-Payments from the other 75% of your pension pot are classed as ‘earned income’ for tax purposes – which means you’re taxed at the highest rate of tax you pay in the tax year the money is taken.
+Payments from the other 75% of your pension pot are classed as ‘earned income’ which means you’re taxed at the highest rate of tax you pay in the tax year the money is taken.

 How is my pension tax calculated?

 Your tax is calculated on a yearly basis, so it depends on how much income you’ve received in that tax year (the tax year runs from 6 April to 5 April).
-Where payable, we are obliged to deduct tax from the payment and pay it direct to HMRC so you will receive the net amount.
+Where payable, we’re told to deduct tax from the payment and pay it direct to HMRC so you’ll receive the net amount.

-…it’s important to consider whether adding the taxable payment(s) to your other income could push you into a higher tax band for that tax year (meaning that you could pay more tax than usual).
+It’s really important to consider whether adding the taxable pension payment(s) to your other income could push you into a higher tax band for that tax year (meaning that you could pay more tax than usual).

-Find out more about income tax rates and allowances on the government’s website
+Find out more about income tax rates and personal allowances on the government’s website.

 The reason you can end up paying lots of tax when you’ve got an emergency tax code is – it’s assumed that you’ll be paid the same amount every month for the rest of the year.